abisummers/abisummers.github.io/src/pages/articles/subscriptions.md

 I love visiting museums, I love getting to learn about history and I also love getting to reflect on the art I'm seeing.
 I currently have 3 different subscriptions, which personally I think are worth it.
 Sometimes I like to write an article after visiting so that I really take the time to think about it, you them here [here](https://abisummers.com/articles/museums/).

-## National Monument
+## National Monuments (passion monuments)

-I have the duo [national monument card](https://www.monuments-nationaux.fr) which has over 80 monuments inside France.
+I have the duo [national monument card](https://www.monuments-nationaux.fr) (passion monuments) which has over 80 monuments inside France.
 I opted for the duo card, because it's often a place I go to with a friend, so this allows me to get another person in for free.
 I subscribed for the year, starting from the 25th April 2024.
 The solo subscription costs 45€ and the duo costs **70€**.

 Has it been worth it?